 When planting in the ground, add plenty of good quality compost, check the pH and adjust with sulphur if required.
 Keep blueberries well mulched, even in pots, to keep the root zone cool and moist.
 Blueberries can be grown in the sun or shade, however flowering will be more prolific when grown in the sun.
 If temperatures are regularly over 30 degrees, which they often can be in Queensland, they prefer to be protected from the hot afternoon sun, a position on the eastern side of your house would be perfect.

 Like many fruit trees, blueberries require a certain number of ‘chill hours’ to initiate flowering.
 It is important in Queensland to select a variety that is referred to as ‘low chill’.
-There are quite a few to choose from: Biloxi, Misty, Gulf Coast, Sunshine Blue, Powder Blue, Sharp Blue and Britewell, which is one of our favourites.
-Britewell is a rabbit eye variety bearing large, good quality, sweet
+Blueberry Burst is one of our favourites, we have this variety currently in-store.

 One last tip, everyone loves blueberries, including birds and possums, so you may need to protect your valuable crop with netting from opportunistic wild life.